irents/SolrNet/Documentation/Facets.md

   Console.WriteLine("{0}: {1}", facet.Key, facet.Value);
 }
 ```
+This is a commit in the other branch

 ### Pivot faceting
 Pivot faceting allows creating multidimensional facets.
 You can create a pivot facet with a main category and group by sub-categories.